 - Braulio Carrillo National Park

 We have agents all over the Central Valley, check them out now.
 You can just contact the agent in the area of your preference.

 6. Puerto Viejo

 On the Caribbean side of the country, you’ll find quite a different vibe.
 The Caribbean region is not for everyone.
-But if you love white sand beaches, calypso music, reggae, and rice and beans, you’re found you home.
-The main towns around Puerto Viejo are Cahuita, Manzanillo, Playa Cocles, Pala Chiquita and Puerto Uva.
+But if you love white sand beaches, calypso music, reggae, and rice and beans, you’re found your home.
+The main towns around Puerto Viejo are Cahuita, Manzanillo, Playa Cocles, Pala Chiquita, and Puerto Uva.

 Also, in the Caribbean coastal area, you will for sure live near nature.
 There is a great choice of forest reserves: